Michigan's 35th Senate district

 Michigan's 35th Senate district is one of 38 districts in the Michigan Senate.
 The 35th district was created with the adoption of the 1963 Michigan Constitution, as the previous 1908 state constitution only permitted 34 senatorial districts.
-It was represented by Democrat Kristen McDonald Rivet from 2023 until 2025, following her election to Michigan’s 8th Congressional District.
+It is currently represented by Democrat Chedrick Greene, who was sworn in following a special election in May 2026.

 Geography

 District 35 encompasses parts of Bay, Midland, and Saginaw counties.

 2011 Apportionment Plan

 District 35, as dictated by the 2011 Apportionment Plan, covered a large swath of Northern Michigan, which included all of Benzie, Crawford, Kalkaska, Lake, Leelanau, Manistee, Mason, Missaukee, Ogemaw, Osceola, Roscommon, and Wexford Counties.
 Communities within the district included Cadillac, Ludington, Manistee, Frankfort, Grayling, Kalkaska, Baldwin, Greilickville, Scottville, Lake City, West Branch, Reed City, Evart, Houghton Lake, St. Helen, and Roscommon.

 The district overlapped with Michigan's 1st, 2nd, and 4th congressional districts, and with the 97th, 100th, 101st, 102nd, and 103rd districts of the Michigan House of Representatives.